Movie reviews I’ve written for movies released theatrically in 1979.

 Watching this via MST3000 was hard enough.
 I can’t imagine watching it without that filter.

-I watched this in the middle of the night, having recently been told by people (perhaps on SNAM, I can’t remember) that this was a classic film.
+I watched this in the middle of the night, having recently been told by people – perhaps on Saturday Night at the Movies (RIP), I can’t remember – that this was a classic film.
 So I think my reaction to it was inversely proportional to the hype I had been filled with.
 The acting is pretty amateurish and as a result I dismissed the rest of the film, which was unfair of me.